 If you have a high % for Section 1 and you are above 50% in Sections 2, 4 or 5:

-You will need to do the above re-calibration strategy but simultaneously address the emotional and food relationship issues with other mindset work.
+You will need to do the above re-calibration strategy but simultaneously address the emotional and food relationship issues with other mindset reframing exercises.
 You will likely need quite a personalised approach based on your answers to different questions.

 If you have a high % for section 2:

 You are potentially damaging your health more with the internal stress your relationship with sugar is causing than you are with the physical impact of the sugar.
-It will be helpful for you to look into sugar shame, specific emotional eating strategies for boredom and stress.
-If Section 1 is below 30% , focus a little less on the sugar and more on your habits around emotional processing and resilience.
+It will be helpful for you to look into what your coping mechanisms are for boredom and stress.
+If Section 1 is below 30%, focus a little less on the sugar and more on your habits around emotional processing and resilience.

 If you have a high % in section 3:

-It’s likely habits are playing more strongly into your relationship with sugar.
+It’s likely your routine habits are playing more strongly into your relationship with sugar.
 Potentially habits that are deeply embedded over years e.g. family dessert or hot drink rituals.
 You are best to put in place a steady singular habit change initiative and prioritise each habit so you avoid doing too much at once.
-You could also seek some accountability and do some work on your motivation to help keep you consistent enough to change.

 If you have a high % in section 4:

 It’s potentially likely that sugar is just the manifestation for deeper relationship with food issues.
 I’d advise away from any more detoxes or diets to reduce your cravings.
-Refocus your efforts on re-learning to intuitively eat in a lower sugar managed way over time.
+Refocus your efforts on re-learning to eat without a diet mentality and move away from thinking going sugar-free is the answer to your challenges.

 If you have a high % in section 5: